Financial Planning

 Interest rates

-You may be shocked to hear from your financial planner that interest rates don’t matter much to your decision (assuming you can afford the payments at current rates), but here’s why.
+You may be shocked to hear that interest rates don’t matter much to your decision (assuming you can afford the payments at current rates), but here’s why.

 • They’re not actually as high as they feel.
 Mortgage rates started falling in 2008 during the global financial crisis, and they’ve only recently gone back near long-term averages.
 The 7% rate they’ve been hovering around is pretty moderate.
 While rates might come down a percentage point or two in the future, sub-4% rates are probably over.